shennan/ejs-on-command/README.md

 ## roadmap

 - iron out problems with Windows
-- make use of other ejs features (includes, cache etc)
+- make use of other ejs features (cache etc)
 - build tests